Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 Shopify is a global ecommerce platform that helps users easily set up online stores.

-The mobile version also collapses the email signup field into a small icon that expands when clicked to drive users to convert without crowding the screen.
+The mobile version also collapses the email sign-up field into a small icon that expands when clicked, driving users to convert without crowding the screen.

 Source: Shopify

-Pro tip: Shopify’s design is great for ecommerce sites looking to inspire users with ideas to get started.
+Shopify’s design is great for ecommerce sites looking to inspire users to adopt their product or service.
 Start by adapting CTA placements for device-specific use and streamlining menus and images to remove unnecessary steps and offer a responsive, consistent experience.

 5. Slack